Skip to content

 Whispers coming out of Sweden that Wallin wants an immediate rematch can be ignored for now.
 But who knows whether Fury will want to revisit his last opponent in the future.

-Wallin extended his own standing in the sport, potentially to the fringes of the top tier, and facing Fury again may just have some merit once the dust settles on the Wilder saga.
+Wallin extended his standing in the sport, potentially to the fringes of the top tier, and facing Fury again may have some merit once the dust settles on the Wilder saga.

 WBN HEAVYWEIGHT TOP 10 RANKINGS